jeremyleonardo/insightface-api/README.md

 ```
 docker-compose up
 ```
-Using pipenv (you'll need to setup postgresql on your own):
+Using pipenv (you'll need to setup postgresql and .env on your own):
 ```
 pipenv run uvicorn app.main:app --reload
 ```